 NOTE—If an MLD supports transmission on link 1 concurrent with reception on link 2, but cannot support transmission on link 2 concurrent with reception on link 1, this pair of links is NSTR for that MLD.

+NOTE—It is not necessary that every transmission on one link of an NSTR link pair causes a failure of the receiver requirements to be met on the other link of the NSTR link pair.
+The determination of when a STA indicates that any given pair of links is an NSTR link pair or not is implementation dependent.

 TGbe editor: Within TGbe Draft D1.2, globally change “NSTR based interference” to “NSTR interference”